-Staff are not permitted to report breaches directly to the ICO without discussion with the Quality Manager who will seek authorisation from the Director of Finance and Operations.
+Staff are not permitted to report breaches directly to the ICO without discussion with the Head of Support Services.

 4.3 How to notify the ICO

 The ICOs data breach reporting form - see appendix F, must be completed before contacting the ICO to report a breach.
 The completion of the reporting form will ensure that we are prepared and can provide the information the ICO requires.